-If a string is given, which is the usual case, the string will be interpreted as a Unix-style pathname where / characters will be interpreted as directory separators.
+If a string is given, which is the usual case, the string will be interpreted as a Unixstyle pathname where / characters will be interpreted as directory separators.
 Usually, Unix-style relative pathnames are used (i.e. not starting with /, as opposed to absolute pathnames); they are relative to the path of the parent component.
 Finally, depending on the component-type, the pathname may be interpreted as either a file or a directory, and if it's a file, a file type may be added corresponding to the component-type, or else it will be extracted from the string itself (if applicable).

 For instance, the component-type :module wants a directory pathname, and so a string "foo/bar" will be interpreted as the pathname #p"foo/bar/".
 On the other hand, the component-type :file wants a file of type lisp, and so a string "foo/bar" will be interpreted as the pathname #p"foo/bar.lisp", and a string "foo/bar.quux" will be interpreted as the pathname #p"foo/bar.quux.lisp".
-Finally, the component-type :static-file wants a file without specifying a type, and so a string "foo/bar" will be interpreted as the pathname #p"foo/bar", and a string "foo/bar.quux" will be interpreted as the pathname #p"foo/bar.quux".
+Finally, the component-type :static-file wants a file without specifying a type, and so a string "foo/bar" will be interpreted as the pathname #p"foo/bar", and a string "foo/bar" will be interpreted as the pathname #p"foo/bar.quux.lisp".
+Finally, the component-type as the pathname #p"foo/bar", and a string "foo/bar" will be interpreted as the pathname #p"foo/bar".